ims-systems-00/ims-kb/docs/General_Information/2_Our_IMS/Incident_Resolution.md

 | Priority 2 Escalation | Issues with Logging into accounts.
 Resolution in 9 hours. 						|
 | Priority 3 Escalation | Document issues, help with navigation and use of System.
 Resolution in 48 hours.	|
 | Priority 4 Escalation | Technical queries and advice.
 Resolution in 72 hours.								|

+The incident resolution time affects the relevant graphs on the Dashboard, as the Dashboard will reflect incidents being handled on time.